Updated April 2023

 Options

-The current release of Drupal is version 9 (version 8 has already come and gone, and no one should be running Drupal 8 at this time).
-Please be aware that there is no direct upgrade path to Drupal 9!
-To move your Drupal 7 site to Drupal 9, you will have to set up a brand new site and migrate your content.
+The current release of Drupal is version 10 (versions 8 and 9 have already come and gone, and no one should be running Drupal 8 or 9 at this time).
+Please be aware that there is no direct upgrade path from Drupa 7 to Drupal 10!
+To move your Drupal 7 site to Drupal 10, you will have to set up a brand new site and migrate your content.
 This will definitely take longer than a traditional upgrade where you can just drop the new program code in, run an update script, and be done.
 The upside is that this migration provides the perfect opportunity to revamp your website, but you have to start soon to give yourself the time to coordinate those changes with your stakeholders, communicators, etc.

 Sites @ Georgia Tech